Guidelines and Resources

-This online interactive Referral Tool is designed for Health Professionals to find mental health referral options for children and adults of a refugee background in SE Qld (Updated April 2018) .
-This list was is not exhaustive and is to be used only as a Guide.
+Mental Health Referral Pathway for patients from refugee backgrounds for Brisbane, Logan and Gold Coast (August 2023) – This online interactive Referral Tool is designed for Health Professionals to find mental health referral options for children and adults of a refugee background in SE Qld.
+This list is not exhaustive and is to be used only as a Guide.

-Harmony Place – a community-based multicultural organisation that provides culturally responsive services to strengthen the mental health and well-being of people from Culturally and Linguistically Diverse (CALD) backgrounds.
+- Fortify Health Group– a community-based multicultural organisation that provides culturally responsive services to strengthen the mental health and well-being of people from Culturally and Linguistically Diverse (CALD) backgrounds.

-Brisbane South – Psychological Therapies Services (formerly known as ATAPS) – mild to moderate – Intake through World Wellness Group
+- Multicultural Psychological Therapies Services – Intake through World Wellness Group

 NOTE: Contact Brisbane South PHN regarding the availability of free interpreting services for Allied Health Professionals.
 More information here.